Educational Leadership and Policy Studies

 Doctor of Education (Edd) in Educational Leadership & Policy Studies

 This 65-credit-hour degree program beyond a master's degree builds on prior leadership experience and preparation and prepares students to be transformative leaders in a variety of educational settings.
 The program consists of two years of foundational doctoral coursework (two courses per quarter).
 The coursework in the initial two years of the program is offered in a doctoral cohort format with ELPS PhD students.
 This cohort structure builds a learning community of fellow educational leaders and scholars who support each other through coursework and research.
 After the initial two years of coursework, EdD students continue to develop and complete their Dissertation in Practice.
-The Dissertation in Practice is independent research regarding a persistent, complex problem of practice with a supportive structure of quarterly research seminars.
-In addition to the requirements for the degree, students have the option of completing a 300-hour administrative internship (requirement for Administrator License, Special Education Director License, and Gifted Education Director License).
+The Dissertation in Practice is independent research on a persistent, complex problem of practice, supported by quarterly research seminars.
+Students who complete the foundational leadership coursework are eligible to pursue administrative licensure.
+Licensure requirements, including the 300-hour administrative internship, are designed to be completed within the 90-credit doctoral program and do not require additional coursework beyond the degree.
 Applicants must hold a master’s degree or a juris doctorate and have completed a principal or teacher-leadership program, or have other school leadership-related work experience.

 Program Accreditation